-Drug effect or action means the desired effect that a medication has on the body.
+Medication effect or action means the desired effect that a medication has on the body.
 The desired effect is the beneficial effect we want the drug to accomplish.
 Be aware that, at times, the practitioner may prescribe combinations of medications because of the therapeutic drug interactions they produce together.

 Observe, document and report the effects of the medication.
 Your observations are the major resource for the practitioner to know if the medication is working.
 Keep in mind that the effects produced by some drugs are critical to the continued health of the resident.
-Here's an example of a caregiver who failed to report the interruption of a resident's life-sustaining medication:
+Here's an example of a resident where the medication did not have the effect the practitioner desired.